davisonio/darkage/README.md

 ###How to install:
   Unzip the archive an place it in minetest-base-directory/mods/minetest/ if you have a windows client or a linux run-in-place client.
-If you have a linux system-wide instalation place it in ~/.minetest/mods/minetest/.
+If you have a linux system-wide installation place it in ~/.minetest/mods/minetest/.
   If you want to install this mod only in one world create the folder worldmods/ in your worlddirectory.
   For further information or help see:
     http://wiki.minetest.com/wiki/Installing_Mods

-###Tunning:
+###Tuning:
   Comments the following lines to remove what you don't like:
   (To comment them just add -- at the beginning of their lines)